Why Use a Property Manager?

 3. Lower maintenance and repair costs

-Thanks to our awesome networking skills, we have great connections with local tradies and can often secure a better deal than if you were to approach them as a private landlord.
+Thanks to our awesome networking skills, property managers have great connections with local tradies and can often secure a better deal than if you were to approach them as a private landlord.
 Not to mention, we’re also pretty handy ourselves!
 We can sometimes fix little things like a blown fuse or a replacement washer, at no cost to you.

-Furthermore, at Propertyscouts, we strongly believe that arranging maintenance and repairs is part of a property manager’s job.
+At Propertyscouts, we strongly believe that arranging maintenance and repairs is part of a property manager’s job.
 As such, we don’t charge maintenance fees which saves you money.
 When maintenance or repairs are required, you’ll only pay the bill for work orders that have been outsourced - you won’t pay a cent for our involvement in coordinating the work!

 4. We know the law